StanislawVictorovich/ToDo-TC-App/README.md

 ## Build Only
 ```
-npm run build:prod
+npm run build
 ```
 ## Requirements

-This module requires a minimum of Webpack v4.0.0.
+This module requires a minimum of Webpack v2.7.1.